jadecobra/gym/python_tdd/docs/TDD_TRUTH_TABLE_07_LOGICAL_NAND.md

         else:
             return False
     ```
-- rewrite it to one line
+- return on one line
     ```python
     def logical_nand(p, q):
         return True if not(p and q) else False
     ```
-- simplify using implicit conditional
+- simplify to
     ```python
     def logical_nand(p, q):
         return not(p and q)
     ```

-Let's update our knowledge
+    I don't think we can get simpler than this and all the tests are still passing

+***REVIEW***
+We know that
 - `logical_nand` is `not(p and q)`
 - `exclusive_disjunction` is `!=` aka opposite of `logical_equality`
 - `logical_equality` is `==`